-I've read quite a few posts featuring recommended apps for travelling, so today I thought I would share my own recommendations with you.
+I’ve read quite a few posts featuring recommended travel apps, so today I thought I would share my own recommendations with you.

 Being able to access an app and utilise it’s main features offline is my first priority when travelling.
 Often this means planning ahead to ensure I can make the best use of the apps on my Android tablet when I’m on the road.

 If you tend to move around quite a bit, or are not likely to be in the same country for more than a month, you probably won’t want to invest in a local sim.
 However, I can recommend you purchase a local sim card if it’s cheaper than one or two sessions with the hotel WiFi, as being able to look up something online whenever you need to, can make a real difference to how you experience a destination.